jandr003/Beyond-The-Era-Echoes-In-The-Past/README.md

 **Beyond The Era: Echoes in the Past** is a fan-made pixel RPG focused on pixel art, character animations, exploration, and RPG-style gameplay.

-This project was created to recreate the world and atmosphere inspired by *Frieren: Beyond Journey's End* while exploring game design, pixel art, UI design, and animation.
+The project was created to explore game development, pixel art, UI design, animation, and RPG mechanics while recreating a world and atmosphere inspired by *Frieren: Beyond Journey's End*.

 ## Features

-* Character selection
+* Character Selection
-* Pixel art animations
+* Pixel Art Animations
-* RPG-style interface
+* RPG-Style Interface
-* Character and equipment system
+* Character and Equipment System
 * Exploration
-* Battle mechanics
+* Battle Mechanics

+## 📌 Project Status

+**Current Status: ⏸️ On Hold**

+Development of the project is currently on hold.
+The project may be continued and further developed in the future.

-## Disclaimer
+## ⚠️ Disclaimer

 This is a fan-made project inspired by *Frieren: Beyond Journey's End*.